percona/percona-toolkit/docs/installation.rst

 =======================================

 Visit `http://www.percona.com/software/percona-toolkit/ <http://www.percona.com/software/percona-toolkit/>`_ to download the
-latest release of |Percona Toolkit|.
+latest release of Percona Toolkit.
 Or, get the latest release from the command line: